Skip to Content

 Serving Suggestions

-• Refrigerate – Store the leftover pumpkin soup in an airtight container for 3-5 days.
+• Refrigerate: Store the leftover pumpkin soup in an airtight container for 3-4 days.

-• Freeze Let the soup cool completely, then transfer it to a freezer-safe container or bag.
-Carrot pumpkin soup freezes for three months.
+• Freeze; Let the soup cool, and transfer it to a freezer-safe container or bag.
+Carrot pumpkin soup freezes for 2-3 months.

-• Repurpose Eat leftovers as-is or use the soup to top pasta and roasted vegetables like potatoes or Brussels sprouts.
-You can also include shredded chicken or cooked spaghetti squash to make it a complete meal.
+• Repurpose: Eat leftovers as-is or use the soup to top pasta and roasted vegetables like potatoes or Brussels sprouts.
+You can also include shredded chicken or cooked spaghetti squash to complete the meal.

 Frequently Asked Questions